Delivery, return, contact and other information

 The firm has never made a full-time living, and the expensive postcode is a fluke of luck and history.
 This might have lured others into bad business decisions by looking like a living.
 People think "If that makes a living; I can do better".
 Like mermaids luring sailors onto the rocks.

 Veganline.com/info/ethics scores us against Ethical Consumer Magazine's checklist.
 At one point were were an Ethical Consumer Best Buy, but the magazine now charges for assessment so we have marked out own homework and still score well.

 Veganline.com/info/why-made-in and the "made in" pages list where products are made and some quick facts that you can check yourself for each country like a score for human rights, democracy, health and education spending, and something about their social security system: nearly all our shoes come from countries with social security systems like pensions and unemployment pay.
 The exception is belt buckles from India, a democracy with next to no social security.
 With luck, other shops will write similar pages and better ones.

 Some ethics pages make more sense with explanation so they're hidden-away a bit.

 Our page lists some vegan recipe sites as well as a list of reasons to boycott cruelty, CO2 or Methane release, or land waste.
-They are recipes on animal rights organisations' sites, just to encourage them as they do a lot of campaigning, and because their facts are probably more up-to-date and checkable.
-There's also quote from the start of Livestock's Long Shadow, from the UN Food and Agriculture Organisation.
+They are recipes on animal rights organizations' sites, just to encourage them as they do a lot of campaigning, and because their facts are probably more up-to-date and check-able.
+There's also quote from the start of Livestock's Long Shadow, from the UN Food and Agriculture Organization.